Virtual Private Tecton Architecture

 The Customer Cloud Account consists of:

-• The Customer Data Plane, which includes the Online and Offline Feature Stores for the Tecton Account.
-Additionally, the Customer Data Plane may include additional Compute Providers where Tecton may orchestrate feature processing jobs.
+- The Customer Data Plane, which includes the Online and Offline Feature Stores for the Tecton Account as well as Compute Providers where Tecton orchestrates feature processing jobs.

 Data Storage & Flows